Equatorial Guinea entry requirements for Oman passport holders

 Must cover entire stay

-Your passport must be valid for at least 6 months beyond your intended departure date from Equatorial Guinea.
-Have at least two blank pages for entry and exit stamps.Required
+Your passport must be valid for at least 6 months beyond your planned departure from Equatorial Guinea.
+Airlines at Muscat International Airport check this before boarding — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket